jessxwu/jessxwu.github.io/src/content/blog/2022-04-08-three-days-in-cannes.md

 If you want inspiration, you can read my first letter from 2022 below; and [my final one from 2024](/blog/2024-04-30-scenes-from-the-last-eligible-year/).

 <span style="font-size: 85%;"><sup>1</sup> *I realise these are both very chaotic timestamps.
 What was I doing submitting this before 6 AM on a Monday?
 LOL.
 I don’t remember.*</span>

-<span style="font-size: 85%;"><sup>2</sup> *The email in 2024 came so late (especially after the very prompt turnaround in 2022) that I missed it entirely - even grumbled about not getting in - until I found it at the **very end** of April.
-I decided I was going to Cannes with two weeks' notice.
-Fortunately, I wasn’t working at the time. 🙃*</span>

 <hr style="width: 33%; margin-bottom: 0.5em;" />